This post contains affiliate links. Read the full disclosure here

 How Can I Help You?

 Listen.
 I was exactly where you are a few years ago, desperately searching for ways on how to start a business with no money.
-I was working soul-sucking jobs that stole a few years of my life away.
+I was working jobs I didn’t love, and I knew I needed a solution.

 I decided I had enough of wasted time searching for that “dream traditional job!”
-In 2017, I took a leap of faith and decided to build a low-cost stay-at-home business that would allow me to make money while raising my kid.
+So, in 2017, I decided to seriously find a remote job that pay well and build a low-cost stay-at-home business that would allow me to make money from home.

-After over a year, I was able to turn this blog into a full-income source.
+I started this BLOG!
+Guess what?
+After over a year, I was able to turn this blog into a full-income source!

-Since launching This Mama Blogs, I have learned so many incredible small business ideas for stay-at-home moms like me (and you)!
-I have become obsessed with building passive income streams since then.
+Since launching This Mama Blogs, I have learned so many incredible small business ideas for stay-at-home moms like myself!
+I got even inspired to start building passive income streams.
 So, before the year 2020 ended, I launched another small stay-at-home business, my own brand, on the world’s biggest e-commerce platform, Amazon.

 Benefits of Starting a Home Business

 Why start a home business, you may ask?
-There are many reasons for why you want to start a home business.
+There are many reasons why you would want to start a home business.
 You probably want to:

-- Work on your own time.
+- Work on your own terms and time.
 You can work in the wee hours of the night, in between mom duties, or anytime you choose.

 - Spend more time with your family.